 It was declared the best academic journal of University of Bucharest, in 2017.

 The average size of a volume is 200-300 pages.
-The authors of the articles published until now are high-reputation scholars from Austria, Bulgaria, Canada, Czech Republic, France, Georgia, Germany, Great Britain, Holland, Hungary, Iran, Israel, Italy, Jordan, Lebanon, Morocco, Norway, Qatar, Palestinian Territories, Poland, Romania, Russia, Saudi Arabia, Serbia, Spain, Ukraine, the United Arab Emirates, the United States of America.
+The authors of the articles published until now are high-reputation scholars from Algeria, Austria, Bulgaria, Canada, Czech Republic, Egypt, France, Georgia, Germany, Great Britain, Holland, Hungary, Iran, Iraq, Israel, Italy, Jordan, Lebanon, Libya, Malta, Morocco, Norway, Qatar, Palestinian Territories, Poland, Romania, Russia, Saudi Arabia, Serbia, Spain, Syria, Ukraine, the United Arab Emirates, the United States of America.